 Ability or quality that you don't have but desire.

 Have you ever had a strange crush, like a crush on a cartoon character, or on a much older person?

 Who do you talk to the most?
 Yourself, parents, friends?

 What do you feel most grateful to have in life?

 What would you like to change in the way you grew up?

 What is or was the biggest challenge or obstacle in your life?

-Things about which you care in life, other than hobbies.
+Things about which you care in life, other than job and hobbies.

 Goals in life and what you are doing to achieve them.
 What dreams do you have?

 Do you have a long time dream which you have abandoned?
 Why did you abandon it?